'Svein Koningen' Abstract Expressionist

 Koningen's Wilderness series, is inspired by the northern Provence region of France.
 The fields of lavender and sunflowers are depicted by bold splashes of vivid purples and bold golden yellow.

 .
 The artist at Work out of the studio

-Koningen's passion for abstraction was born out of an Arts & Industrial Design education in the 1960’s.
-His introduction to art began as a very young child with visits to the Rijsmuseum with his Dutch grandparents, educating the young Koningen on Rembrandt and the Dutch Masters.
+Koningen has a passion for abstraction that was born out of an Arts & Industrial Design education in the 1960’s.
+His introduction to art began as a very young child with visits to the Rijksmuseum with his Dutch grandparents educating the young Koningen on Rembrandt and the Dutch Masters.

 Koningen is a prolific painter continually expanding his application to canvas creating bold and expressive works.
 His paintings evoke feelings of intensity, mystery and secrets sometimes erotic and sensual with a rhythm of colour and music.
 His use of bold colour, texture and raw energy are the signature marks of this Brugge based international artist.
 Koningen’s work is resolutely painterly.

 His art speaks of wild landscapes, nature's rhythm of changing seasons with more minimal works reflecting his background in Industrial Design.

 Other works include ‘Metal & Lace’ juxtaposes the new and old industries becoming one sculptural work forming shadows and light.
 The fusion of masculine and female energies, hard and soft, lace and metal, old and new, adds a layered dimension to the perception of the work.

 Koningen continues to expand his craft with passion and commitment.